Director Dispute Over Liquidation

 Cooperation with the liquidator during the process is essential, including providing necessary records and attending interviews to answer any questions.

-Prioritizing Creditors
+Prioritising Creditors

 When liquidating an insolvent company, the order of priority for creditors is crucial: secured creditors with a fixed charge, preferential creditors, secured creditors with a floating charge, unsecured creditors, and finally, shareholders.

-Prioritizing creditors in this manner can have a significant effect on the amount of money that creditors receive during liquidation, ensuring a fair distribution of the company’s assets.
+Prioritising creditors in this manner can have a significant effect on the amount of money that creditors receive during liquidation, ensuring a fair distribution of the company’s assets.

 Avoiding Wrongful Trading